 10. What will happen in case there is an issue with my computer or Internet connection?

 If there is an issue with your computer or your Internet connection, you will not lose your previously submitted answers.
 They will be saved on Codingal's servers.
 You can log in again and continue coding from where you left off.
 However, the timer will continue running, which is why it is advised that you ensure that your computer/Internet connection is working properly before you begin the challenge.

 11. How do I Test & Submit my code?

 Every problem has the following two buttons:

-When you click Test, the is tested against the sample input and output.
+When you click Test, the code is tested against the sample input and output.
 You can provide your own custom input too.

 This ensures that you are able to test your code against predefined sample test cases before you submit your code.

 When you click Submit, the code is checked extensively against internal test cases.
 The following parameters are considered while checking the code: